-- The Iguazu Falls, in Portuguese Cataratas do Iguaçu, considered the largest waterfall in the world.
+- The Iguazu Falls, in Portuguese Cataratas do Iguaçu, is the largest waterfall in the world.

 - The Amazon Rainforest, known in Brazil as Amazônia, or Floresta Amazônica, is the largest rainforest in the world and it comprises the biggest biodiversity in the planet.
 Its vegetation continuously recycles carbon dioxide into oxygen, which helps to stabilize local and global climate.

-- Fernando de Noronha, the world’s best beach voted by Trip Advisor and UNESCO World Heritage Site, is a must visit volcanic archipelago located about 172 miles off Brazil’s north-eastern coast.
+- Fernando de Noronha, has been featured by Trip Advisor and UNESCO World Heritage Site as the one of world’s top beaches, is a must visit volcanic archipelago located about 172 miles off Brazil’s north-eastern coast.